Emil R Gatti Michael Gati's Family Tree

 Gatti Emil R.

 On January 9, 2008 of Gloucester Twp.
 Age 71.
 Beloved husband of Nancy J. (Nee Stroup).
 Loving father of Michael E. and Jennifer N. Gatti.
 Son-in-law of George J. Stroup.
 Nephew of Frank Toretta.
 Relatives and friends are invited to attend the viewing Friday evening from 6 to 9pm and Saturday morning from 8:30 to 9:30am at GARDNER FUNERAL HOME, RUNNEMEDE.
 Funeral Mass Saturday morning 10:30am Our Lady of Grace RC Church, Somerdale.
 Interment is private at the request of the family.
-In lieu of flowers the family requests that donation be made in Emil’s memory to the National Kidney Foundation, 30 East 33rd St., Suite 1100, New York, NY 10016, the American Diabetes Assoc., 150 Monument Road, Suite 100, Bala Cynwyd, PA 19004 or to the Animal Welfare Assoc., 509 Centennial Blvd., Voorhees, NJ 08043.
+In lieu of flowers, the family requests that donations be made in Emil’s memory to the National Kidney Foundation, 30 East 33rd St., Suite 1100, New York, NY 10016, the American Diabetes Assoc., 150 Monument Road, Suite 100, Bala Cynwyd, PA 19004 or to the Animal Welfare Assoc., 509 Centennial Blvd., Voorhees, NJ 08043.

 Click here for a downloadable PDF version.

-When I think of Emil my mind pictures his laughter which was boisterous and his strong viewpoints on issues of dinner table discussions/debates.
+When I think of Emil, my mind pictures his laughter which was boisterous and his strong viewpoints on issues of dinner table discussions/debates.
 I believe in over 25 years of knowing him we never had a harsh word with each other even though we debated various issues and sometimes never agreed.
-My last thought of him will be when I said good bye and Happy New Year to him in December of 2007 and he was so thin and ill.
+My last thought of him will be when I said goodbye and Happy New Year to him in December of 2007 and he was so thin and ill.
 I probably knew then it was the last time I would see him alive, but he was gracious to us all as we said our farewells.
 I hope he's cooking with his parents in Heaven now as Grace and Peace surrounds him!!!!!!!!!

 - George Stroup, brother-in-law